Olivia Culpo and NFL star Christian McCaffrey welcome first baby together

 In one of the pictures, the San Francisco 49ers running back is seen leaning over 33-year-old Culpo, who is holding the baby.

-Another photo shows the 29-year-old footballer supporting the former Miss Universe as she undergoes what appears to be a C-section.
+Another shows the 29-year-old footballer supporting the former Miss Universe as she undergoes what appears to be a C-section.
+Culpo can be seen holding onto McCaffrey’s arm tightly.

+“Look at that grip,” she pointed out in a subsequent Instagram Story.

+Describing childbirth as “the scariest and most rewarding of all experiences,” Culpo recalled that once McCaffrey “came into the room, I felt most at peace.”

-The first-time parents welcomed their bundle of joy just months after they announced they were expecting.
+The baby’s arrival comes months after the first-time parents announced they were expecting.

 Join our commenting forum